flandrade/cdma-simulation/README.md

 ## Components and options

 ### Input voices
 Four .wav files to simulate four users (variables x1, x2, x3 and x4).
-The program will plot these input signals.
+The program plots these input signals.

 ### Quantization
-This program will plot the first input signal with the levels of quantization and the quantized signal.
+This program plots the first input signal with the levels of quantization and the quantized signal.

 **nivel**: the number of levels for quantization.